Making the Best Risotto: Do You Really Need to Warm the Broth?

 I consulted several sources, from my culinary school notes to the recently released tome The Fundamentals Techniques of Classic Italian Cuisine.
 The best explanation I found is that cooking is improved and proceeds more swiftly if all the risotto ingredients are the same temperature.
 Essentially, adding cold broth to a hot pan of cooking rice will cool everything down, whereas keeping a constant cooking temperature keeps everything moving along at the right pace.

-Related: How to Make Great Risotto at Home
+Get our basic recipe: How To Make Great Risotto at Home